bettersg/call-home-site/src/pages/faqs.md

         content: 98.5% of donations will go to fund the calling costs for migrant workers.
 The remaining 1.5% goes to Give.asia to cover credit card admin processing fees.
       - type: grid_item
-        title: How will Call Home sustain itself for the long-term?
-        content: Call Home started as a passion project between four friends who wanted to do something for our migrant worker brothers during the COVID-19 period.
-We hope to build a community of recurring givers who will continue to support our migrant workers on Call Home.
-Give.asia will also provide development support to maintain the service and build new features to help migrant workers stay connected to their loved ones back home.
-      - type: grid_item
         title: Why donate to Call Home?
 Why not sponsor calling cards directly?
         content: >-